 Chess

-Since the end of March 2023 I have beaten eight grandmasters in online quick chess: Nikolai Chadaev (tied for 10th place in the 2012 World Blitz Championship), Keith Arkell (tied for 1st place in the 2014 World Senior Championship), Mikhail Golubev (1st place in the 1996 Ukrainian Chess Championship), Omar Almeida Quintana (4th best active chess player in Cuba; I beat him twice), Lev Yankelevich, Alexander Zaitsev, Ranaroek66, and Nebojsa Nikcevic.
+Since the end of March 2023 I have beaten ten grandmasters in online quick chess: Nikolai Chadaev (tied for 10th place in the 2012 World Blitz Championship), Keith Arkell (tied for 1st place in the 2014 World Senior Championship), Mikhail Golubev (1st place in the 1996 Ukrainian Chess Championship), Omar Almeida Quintana (4th best active chess player in Cuba; I beat him twice), Konstantine Shanava, Lev Yankelevich, Alexander Zaitsev, Ranaroek66, Nebojsa Nikcevic, and Sriram Jha.

 From 2017 until 2018 I taught classes for Chess Wizards in the Seattle area.